 If you want to apply and transfer an existing pension plan in to our Pension, you should follow the link below.

-The money you use to open your account will be held as cash until you tell us how you'd like to invest it.
+We'll hold the money you use to open your account as cash until you tell us how you'd like to invest it.